 As part of the Contract for Residence, students living in residence halls are required to purchase a residential meal plan.
 Those living in the student apartments are not obligated to purchase a meal plan.
 No refunds are given for only partial usage.

-Each resident of Clark Hall and the traditional halls is required to complete a Room Inventory check-in form upon initial move-in for the year or any time during a semester that a room change is approved by the Office of Student Affairs.
-The initial Room Inventory must be turned in to the resident's RA by 5 p.m. on the first Friday after the first day of classes.
-If you move in the middle of the year, the resident must turn the Room Inventory in to his/her RA within three days of moving in.
-The Room Inventory allows each resident to insert notes regarding any room/furniture damages.
+Each campus resident is required to complete a Room Condition Report upon initial move-in for the year or any time during a semester that a room change is approved by the Office of Student Affairs.
+The initial form must be completed by 5 p.m. on the first Friday after the first day of classes.
+If you move in the middle of the year, the resident must complete within three days of moving in.
+The RCR (Room Condition Report) allows each resident to insert notes regarding any room/furniture damages.
 Upon move-out and visual verification by staff (RAs or RCs), notes regarding any damages or missing furniture are compared to those made during the check-in process.
 Any discrepancies between the two, other than normal ‘wear-and-tear’ are then billed to student accounts.
-Damages or missing furniture noted at check-in protect the resident against unwarranted charges.
-Failure to complete and turn in the Room Inventory by the announced deadline date after move-in will result in an improper check-in fine.
+Damages or missing furniture noted upon move-in protect the resident against unwarranted charges.
+Failure to complete the RCR by the announced deadline date after move-in will result in an improper check-in fine.

 Residents must follow announced check-out procedures when they change rooms any time during a semester or depart school at the end of a semester or academic year.
 Residents who fail to check-out properly will be fined and held accountable for the condition of their room.
 A proper check-out in the traditional halls and Clark Hall will include an in-person walk of the resident’s room with each resident.
 No in-person walkthrough will be completed in the student apartments.
 However, Student Affairs staff will examine each Student Apartment after check-out to inspect the room and assess fines for damages as necessary.

 The room should be left in broom-clean condition and all fixtures (i.e. the sink) should also be clean.
 NO personal property may be left in the room or in the hall.
 Failure to clean the room properly or to remove all personal items will result in fines.
-Any damage not listed on the room inventory check-in form will be charged to the residents (or to an individual if it is possible to ascertain who is individually responsible).
+Any damage not listed on the RCR (Room Condition Report) will be charged to the residents (or to an individual if it is possible to ascertain who is individually responsible).
 Any issued room keys should be left with the RA to avoid additional fines.
-Complete instructions for both the residence hall and student apartment inventory check-out procedures and forms may be found on the Student Affairs Forms & FAQs web page.
+Additional information is available from the Student Affairs Forms & FAQs web page.

 At the close of the fall semester, hall residents who will be returning to the same room in the spring may leave behind personal items but are also required to complete and submit a “Fall Semester Closing Checklist” form.
 Emails will be sent to residents and RAs will provide information before the end of the semester on this process.
 Failure to follow instructions will result in a fine.
 After completion, Residence Life staff will conduct a brief inspection to make sure that the windows are secure and check for fire hazards.
 The doors will then be dead-bolted until halls are re-opened in the spring.